wkurzius/curriculum-writing-2018/algebra 2/unit 5.md

 _Students will be able to..._

-- Exponential Growth and Decay
-  - Understand exponential growth and decay.
-  - Write an exponential model to solve real world problems.
-- The Natural Base _e_
-  - Define and use the natural base _e_.
+- Angles, Radian Measure, and the Unit Circle
-  - Use e as a base when modeling real world problems
-- Logarithms and Logarithmic Functions
-  - Define and evaluate logarithms.
-  - Apply the inverse properties of logarithmic and exponential functions.
+  - Draw angles in standard position.
+  - Find coterminal angles.
+  - Evaluate trigonometric functions using the unit circle or the gdc.
-- Transformations of Exponential and Logarithmic Functions
+- Sine and Cosine Functions and Their Graphs
-  - Write exponential and logarithmic functions representing translations, reflections, stretches and shrinks, and combinations of those transformations.
+  - Write sine and cosine functions representing translations, reflections, stretches and shrinks, and combinations of those transformations.
-  - Graph exponential and logarithmic functions by applying translations, reflections, stretches and shrinks, and combinations of those transformations.
+  - Graph sine and cosine functions by applying translations, reflections, stretches and shrinks, and combinations of those transformations.
-- Properties of Logarithms
-  - Use the properties of logs to evaluate logarithms and expand or condense logarithmic expressions.
-  - Use the change of base formula to evaluate logarithms.
-- Solving Exponential and Logarithmic Functions
-  - Solve exponential and logarithmic equations algebraically and graphically.
-  - Solve exponential and logarithmic inequalities algebraically and graphically.
-- Modeling with Exponential and Logarithmic Functions
+- Modeling with Trigonometric Functions (sine and cosine only)
-  - Write and apply an exponential model for a set of points.
-  - Show that an exponential model is a good fit for a set of data (_x_, _y_) using the coefficient of determination, _r²_.
+  - Write and apply trigonometric models to solve real-world problems to include amplitude, period, and midline.
-  - Write and apply exponential and logarithmic models for a set of data using the regression capabilities of the graphing calculator.
+  - Write and apply trigonometric models using the regression capabilities of the graphing calculator.
+- Using Trigonometric Identities
+  - Use the quotient identity for tangent.
+  - Use the pythagorean identity (sin²(θ) + cos²(θ) = 1 only) to evaluate sine, cosine and tangent.

 ## Evidence of learning